 Paris founded and led ithinkitworks P/L from 2001 to 2008, spearheading product development and design efforts on a variety of platforms including desktop Linux, Windows, Mac OS, Palm OS, Windows Mobile/Pocket PC and others.

 Paris is also a highly experienced software developer, product and project manager.
 Key experiences include Objective-C/Cocoa on the Macintosh and iPhone/iPod Touch and iPad platforms, Java on Blackberry and Google Android and C# on Windows Mobile.
 Open GL ES and Unity are also favourites.

 Paris recently spent 2 years leading Meebo Inc.‘s mobile strategy; Meebo is one of the world’s fastest growing consumer internet companies and is based in Mountain View, CA. Paris is currently working on his next book, this time with O’Reilly (Learning Cocoa with Objective-C Third Edition), whilst working towards the completion of his PhD in Human-Computer Interaction.

-Christopher is an Australian programmer who lives in the Tasmanian city of Hobart.
-He currently works as an Android developer, which means his day job involves more Java than he would like.
-He is strongly interested in developing the Australian and International Python communities: he is director of linux.conf.au 2017, a past convenor of PyCon Australia, a board member of Linux Australia, and has been a fellow of the Python Software Foundation since 2013.
+Christopher is an Australian programmer from the Tasmanian city of Hobart.
+He’s worked in mobile development, focusing on Android, and over the last year has been knee-deep in backend web development with Django.
+Christopher is strongly interested in developing the Australian and International Python communities: he was director of linux.conf.au 2017, is on the organising committee for PyCon Australia.
+He’s a past board member of Linux Australia, and has been a fellow of the Python Software Foundation since 2013.

 Comments on this page are now closed.